Gym vs home workout. Which one should I choose?

-There’s something about being in a gym with adrenaline-pumping music, surrounded by fellow gym goers, all drenched in sweat, sporting their smartwatches and tracking their calorie burn.
+There’s something about being in a gym with adrenaline-pumping music, surrounded by fellow gymgoers, all drenched in sweat.
 You feed off of their energy that drives you to push harder, ultimately resulting in a fantastic workout.

 4. Access to personal trainers

-What could be more motivating than having a personal trainer to cheer you on when you feel like throwing in the towel, right?
-PTs can design customized workout plans just for you, ensure that you have enough variety in your routines, help you achieve your fitness goals and more.
+Another aspect that can help you decide between gym vs home workout is the access to personal trainers.
+Personal trainers can design customized workout plans just for you, ensure that you have enough variety in your routines, help you achieve your fitness goals, and more.

 Cons of working out at the gym